JeffResc/sharkiq/README.md

 ### TODOs:
- * Add support for mapping and room selection
+ * Add support for mapping
  * Once we have mapping, it may be possible to use the RSSI property combined with an increased update frequency to generate a wifi strength heatmap.
 Kind of orthogonal to the main purpose, but I really want to do this.